 - Human-in-the-loop: This is for the big stuff, where a mistake costs six figures or puts people at risk.
 The AI does the legwork, finds the best alternative supplier, or re-prioritizes orders, but a human has to hit “Confirm” before it goes live.

 The architecture has to be transparent.
 You need to see the AI’s “decision logic,” have constant monitoring, and have a kill switch to undo an agent’s actions instantly.
+This is why the quality of the underlying architecture matters more than the sophistication of the AI models themselves.
+When UNS, edge processing, and composable services are in place, organizations can introduce agentic capabilities incrementally and safely.
+When they are missing, even the best AI agents quickly become unmanageable or untrustworthy in production.

 The Real-Time Dashboards